Great Marin County Hikes – Rodeo Lagoon to Point Bonita Lighthouse

 Why locals love it: Varied lagoon views; shorebirds; ocean; lighthouse; battery.

-Cut to the chase: Field Road travels between the visitor center and the lighthouse trailhead; you’ll miss the lagoon and dune trails, but you’ll save about 1.5 miles.
+Cut to the chase: Field Road travels between the chapel and the lighthouse trailhead; you’ll miss the lagoon and dune trails, but you’ll save about 1.5 miles.

 Reward yourself: Have a snack or a meal at the Farley Bar at Cavallo Point in Fort Baker.
-From the Marin Headlands Visitor Center take Bunker Road east through the tunnel under U.S. 101; after emerging from the tunnel, turn left onto Bunker Road East and follow signs to the lodge.
+From the chapel, take Bunker Road east through the tunnel under U.S. 101; after emerging from the tunnel, turn left onto Bunker Road East and follow signs to the lodge.

 Getting Here